hartleybrody/web_starter/README.md

 	* Running on http://127.0.0.1:5000/
 	* Restarting with reloader

 Now, open up your browser and navigate to `http://localhost:5000/` and you should see the homepage of your app!
-Wooho!
+Woohoo!

 ## Working On the App
 Using your favorite text editor (not Microsoft Word, try TextEdit), open the `app.py` file that's inside the app folder and start reading what's inside.
 There are tons of comments -- pieces of text that are meant for humans and are ignored by the program -- with every line of code, so it should be easy to read along and see what's happening.